prashkrans/neetcode_150/README.md

 ---

-*Note: This repository is for educational purposes only.
+***Note**: This repository is for educational purposes only.
 Using these solutions directly for interview prep without understanding them will not help one improve his/her problem-solving skills.*

+***Disclaimer**: While every effort has been made to ensure accuracy, a few minor mistakes may still exist in the solutions or explanations.
+Contributions and corrections are welcome.*